-Starting with snapd 2.30, commands and aliases packaged in snaps are able to perform tab-completion in the bash shell, and in the future that same mechanism will be enabled in other shells as well.
+Starting with snapd 2.30, commands and aliases packaged in snaps are able to perform tab-completion in the bash shell, and in the future that same mechanism may be enabled in other shells as well.

 For this to work, a